sirmdub/stravaNotifier/README.md

 - [ ] summary obj for segment?
 - [ ] summary obj for segment leaderboard
 - [ ] summary obj for activity feed
+- [ ] persist data as JSON on disk
+- [ ] research/pick mature persistence (dataset, tinydb, redis, postgres, mysql)
+- [ ] mature persistence to another data store
 - [ ] profit $$$

 ### Notes about design decisions (you don't have to like it...)
-I want to serialize objects as a simple persistence model.
+I want to serialize objects into json as a simple persistence model.
-Pickle works, but I need to create my own summary object types with only simple pieces of data.
+Pickle works, but I need to create my own summary object types with only simple pieces of data, and its not portable.
 Looks like JSON can do the job, and keep me open to future portability (code and datastore).
-(Ref: http://www.diveintopython3.net/serializing.html)